| accused (verb) to charge with a fault, offense, or crime.|

 | yelled (verb) give a loud, sharp cry.|

 “Get out of here!” he yelled.
 “The house is on fire!” (submitted by Amelia W.)

 |yelped (verb) to call or cry out sharply.|

 “Ouch!”
 Tony yelped.
 “That really hurt!”

-To return to the Instead of Said page, please use the “Back” button on your browser, or click here:🖥 desktop 📱 mobile
+To return to the Instead of Said page, please use the “Back” button on your browser, or click the button below:

-Do you have an example of the use of a word from the list that you think should be added to this list, or a comment?
+Do you have a word that you think should be added to this list, or a comment?